MicrosoftDocs/Devices-docs/surface/surface-management-portal.md

 ### Carbon emissions

-The **Carbon emissions** tab helps track and reduce the environmental impact of your Surface devices by providing insights into emissions across the product lifecycle.
+The **Carbon emissions** tab helps you track and potentially reduce the environmental impact of your Surface devices by providing insights into emissions across the product lifecycle.

 - **Product Age Selection**: Filter carbon emission data by the age of your Surface devices.
 - **Total Emissions Estimate**: View estimated emissions from production and usage.